thg-ice/default-apps-openstack/README.md

 ```

+## Upgrade

+### to 0.8.x

+If you run prometheus-operator and you want to upgrade to 0.8.x,
+you need to upgrade prometheus-operator before upgrading the cluster:

+* Upgrade prometheus-operator-crd to v2.0.1

+* Upgrade prometheus-operator-app to v2.0.1

+If you notice anything wrong, please open a support thread.

 ### Sample App CR and ConfigMap for the management cluster
 If you have access to the Kubernetes API on the management cluster, you could create
 the App CR and ConfigMap directly.